ajuneja23/ezmuzikbackend/README.md

 The backend was built using Flask, SQLite, the Spotipy API, and various libraries for tasks such as authentication, password hashing, etc. A sentiment analysis neural network was also trained using the Musical Sentiment (MuSE) dataset, which I'm currently working on integrating into the web app.
 This model can be found in nlpmodel.ipynb.

 ## Project Demo
+See the [frontend repository](https://github.com/ajuneja23/spotifystatsfrontend) for a project demo.